hmcts/java-logging/README.md

 compile group: 'uk.gov.hmcts.reform', name: 'java-logging-httpcomponents', version: '1.2.1'
 ```

-**Please note:** You will also need to implement a configuration class that adds interceptors for HTTP requests and responses; see https://git.reform.hmcts.net/common-components/payment-app/blob/master/api/src/main/java/uk/gov/hmcts/payment/api/configuration/RestTemplateConfiguration.java for an example, replacing the bean names appropriately.
+**Please note:** You will also need to implement a class that configures an HTTP client with interceptors for outbound HTTP requests and responses.
+See https://github.com/hmcts/cmc-claim-store/blob/master/src/main/java/uk/gov/hmcts/cmc/claimstore/clients/RestClient.java#L98 for an example.

-#### java-logging-dropwizard

-TBC

-**Please note:** at the moment we don't have a Reform-private Maven artifacts nexus.
-As a temporary work around the artifact
-will be made available via a Jenkins job which will install the jar to a local Maven repository on Jenkins.

 After that you can log like you would do with any [SLF4J](https://www.slf4j.org/) logger.
 Define it as a class field: